natekfl/untemplate/README.md

 # Untemplate

-This is a simple helper to extract values from a string based on a template pattern.
+This is a simple golang helper to extract values from a string based on a template pattern.
 Similar to [extract-values](https://github.com/laktek/extract-values)

 ## Examples